simzes/simzes.github.io/_posts/2024-8-2-light-shapes-and-lens-spacings.md

 ## Background
 In purchasing or building ultraviolet photo-exposure units for screen printing, printers have traditionally picked between these two designs.

 **With a projector-style exposure,** one focused light source is positioned some distance from the photo-stencil and screen; while these cast crisp, excellent shadows, they take up so much space!
 This is often whole rooms for the largest of screens.
-And the space around the screen is unsafe for humans while the light is on — UV light can cause eye damage, and a powerful, focused one is especially dangerous.
+The lamps are not easy to manage, as they have long warm-up and cool-down times.
+And the space around the screen is not ideal for humans while the light is on — UV light can cause eye damage, and a powerful, focused one is especially dangerous.
 In many settings (educational or community print studios), this danger is hard to safely contain, and there aren’t any affordable resources for room-sized lockouts.

 ![](public/images/light-shapes-and-lens-spacings/drawing_1.svg)